-When he is not teaching lessons Gordon performs with the Bavarian Beer Garden Band on guitar and vocals.
-He also fills in on guitar, bass, and vocals for local bands and area churches.
-Outside of music Gordon enjoys working out, biking, walking the neighborhood with his wife, hiking, reading, and keeping in touch with his adult children.
+Outside of teaching music Gordon enjoys working out, biking, walking the neighborhood with his wife, hiking, reading, building his classical guitar repertoire, and keeping in touch with his adult children.

 Learning music should be kept fun, structured, and closely aligned with the needs, interests, and goals of his students.

 Gordon’s ongoing mission at Friendly Frets is to consistently provide empathetic, person-oriented instruction that is aimed towards empowering each student’s growth, vision, and musical participation in their local community.

 Students that Gordon Teaches

 Compassion, patience, and flexibility when working with students

 Awareness of developmental facets surrounding different student age groups.

 Creativity applied to music and finding new ways to present information and give students new experiences applying what they learn.

 Openness to new music forms, culture, technology, art, and finding new ways to more effectively teach music.

 Ongoing interest in the stories, experiences, challenges, and thoughts of his students.